 Australia, Autex Acoustics, New Zealand, United Kingdom, United States

 We recognize the value of the materials at our disposal, which is why our team is constantly striving to maximize the potential of the materials we utilize.
 We refuse to settle for anything less than excellence and are committed to innovating our sustainable manufacturing and design processes.
 This effort drives us to create solutions that embody true circularity, addressing the imperative in the construction sector to effectively manage waste.
 Achieving this goal requires collaboration across our industry, as no single organization can do it alone.
 By working together with our peers, we can revolutionize how we approach design, the materials we incorporate, and our approach to waste management.

-Realizing our ability to influence waste generation during production, we conducted extensive testing and research to develop a tailored solution.
-This effort resulted in pioneering technology that converts acoustic panel trims into PET pellets, which are then moulded into new accessory products.
+Recognising that we could influence the amount of waste our products created during production, we conducted rigorous testing and research to create a bespoke solution.
+The result was an industry-first technology that transforms acoustic panel trimmings into PET pellets that can then be moulded into new accessory products.

+Australia, Autex Acoustics, New Zealand, United Kingdom, United States